bobbanikhil/spectrum-ai-pro-v1/README.md

 Background Processing: Optimized background task handling Installation and Setup
 Prerequisites
-Google Chrome browser
-AI features enabled in Chrome flags (chrome://flags/#optimization-guide-on-device-model) Installation Steps
+Google Chrome browser (Version 127 or higher recommended for Gemini Nano support) AI features enabled in Chrome flags (chrome://flags/#prompt-api-for-gemini-nano and chrome://flags/#optimization-guide-on-device-model)

+Installation Steps
 Download the extension files
 Open Chrome and navigate to chrome://extensions/ Enable "Developer mode"
-Click "Load unpacked" and select the extension directory The extension icon should appear in your toolbar Configuration
+Click "Load unpacked" and select the extension directory The extension icon should appear in your toolbar

+Configuration
-Click the extension icon to open the side panel Navigate to Settings (⚙️ icon)
+Click the extension icon to open the side panel Navigate to Settings (⚙️ icon) or the dedicated Setup page.
 Configure AI features and display preferences
-Enable contextual actions and auto-grouping as desired Usage Guide
+Enable contextual actions and auto-grouping as desired

+Usage Guide
 Running an Audit
 Navigate to any website you want to analyze